kskalvar/aws-eks-cluster-quickstart/README.md

 kubectl apply -f aws-auth-cm.yaml kubectl get nodes
 ```
-You should be able to see several nodes appear in "STATUS Ready"
+Wait till you see all nodes appear in "STATUS Ready"

 ## Deploy WebApp to Your Cluster